Loading...

 Navigate criminal proceedings.

-Being arrested for a DUI (Driving Under the Influence) in Hertford County, North Carolina, can be a stressful and confusing experience.
+Being arrested for a DUI (Driving Under the Influence) in Hertford County, North Carolina, requires immediate action.
+The Hertford County Sheriff's Office, located at 701 Taylor St, Winton, NC 27986, is the primary law enforcement agency handling DUI arrests in the county.
 This guide is designed to provide you with immediate, practical information about what to expect and the steps you need to take to protect your rights and navigate the legal process.
 We'll cover everything from the initial arrest to the potential consequences and resources available to you in Hertford County.
 This guide will help you understand the process and make informed decisions.

 The hours following a DUI arrest are critical.
 Here's a timeline of what to expect: